riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-09-01-Media-Report-August-2026.markdown

 I forget who recommended this one, but it does interesting things.
 I was ready to give up about twenty pages in, as I felt that the setting was too pat: if you cross a border, you may "instance", meaning a copy of you leaves and another stays behind.
 And yes, Kim does do the obvious things, but in a not-obvious way: instances have visa trouble, and there are ongoing literary threads about a version of the Odyssey (that again!) in which Odysseus instances.

 The book sometimes feels more like magical realism than science fiction, even with a lot of the plot rotating around a tech company focused on instantiation.
-That magical-realism aspect is what initially turned me off, and I'm still not quite sure whether it gets dialled or whether it was me getting tuned into it, but by the halfway point it was no longer bothering me.
+That magical-realism aspect is what initially turned me off, and I'm still not quite sure whether it gets dialled down or whether it was me getting tuned into the setting, but by the halfway point of the book, that aspect was no longer bothering me.

-There is a lot of Korea in this one, which is fun to read about, precisely because I don't know that much about Korea as a nation.
-I'm not really the demographic for K-pop, but other aspects of Korean culture are interesting, and very naturally realised in this book.
+There is a lot of Korea in this one, which is fun to read about, precisely because I don't know that much about Korean culture.
+I'm not really the demographic for K-pop, but other aspects of Korea are interesting, and very naturally realised in this book.
 As with *Cool Machine*, I can't really comment on the accuracy, but it felt very real in the moment.

 ***